 - Maker Technologies such as 3D modeling and printing, sound, computer programming and laser cutters

 - Characteristics of blindness, vision impairments, and other disabilities

 - Job skills and designing for a specific client

 Internship opportunities and requirements vary depending on the hosting site.
-Please view details about each site from the pull-down menus on the right.
+Please check the link in the sidebar for more details about each site and to view past internship projects.

 - Underrepresented in science and engineering, including girls, African American, Hispanic/Latino or Native American students